MrMarkSub2/FFXIVRotationSolver/NEAT/NEAT pseudocode.md

       - Thus, reduces to the number of organisms in the same species as organism i
       - This reduction is natural since species are already clustered by compatibility using the threshold δt.
   - Species then reproduce by first eliminating the lowest performing members from the population.
+    - Only the top 20% get to breed
   - The entire population is then replaced by the **offspring** of the remaining organisms in each species.
   - Crossover
     - In each generation, 25% of offspring resulted from mutation without crossover